elixir-lang/elixir/docs/2_diving_in.md

     ...> end
     Ah, error caught

+However the syntax above is rarely used in Elixir.
+Instead, Elixir programmers should use raise/try/rescue mechanism to handle exceptions, as described in next section.

-There is one particularity that applies to `try/catch/after` when compared to other control-flow expressions.
+Finally, there is one particularity that applies to `try/catch/after` when compared to other control-flow expressions.
 The Erlang VM machine considers such clauses unsafe (since they may fail or not) and do not export variables from try variable defined inside `try/catch/after` cannot be accessed from the outer scope:

     iex> try do
     ...>   new_var = 1